a-lurker/a-lurker.github.io/docs/openluup.md

 - …

 ---
-## Appendix: Unimplemented features of openLuup
+## Appendix 10: Unimplemented features of openLuup
 openLuup is, as of this time, an unfinished work.
 The following features are known to be unimplemented, poorly implemented, or non-functional, for a variety of reasons.